 Click the picture below for a description and pictures of each level, or for pictures of the outside of the tower.
 You can move between levels using the links at the bottom of the page for each level.

-Did you know? : The first peal at All Saints rung by a local band was on 5th February 1910, in honour of the Rector's birthday.
+Did you know? : The first peal rung at All Saints was on 2nd May 1903, just 3 weeks after the bells were augmented to eight.

 |15th Century||Tower built|